-We spoke with several G FUEL influencers about the games they’re most looking forward to checking out while they attend the event.
+Before E3, we spoke with several G FUEL influencers about the games they’re most looking forward to checking out while they attend the event.
 At E3, we were able to catch up with most of them (maybe next time, GnarlyRita!) to see whether the games lived up to the hype!

 “Some games I’m looking forward to checking out during E3 are: Apex Legends, Fortnite on PC because they’re both fun BR games to stream and play with my viewers.
 Some games I’d like to check out for the first time based off trailers I’ve seen are: Catherine Full Body, Dying Light, and Lost Words Beyond The Page - because I like storyline based games.”

 Released in Japan on February 14th, 2019, Catherine: Full Body will debut on the PlayStation 4 in a port for Western audiences on September 3rd.